AnswerDotAI/pythonrunscript/README.md

 I'd say that `uv` is better choice if:

-- You don't mind writing your dependencies as TOML fragments.
+- You don't mind rewriting your dependencies as TOML fragments.
 - You don't need conda-only dependencies.
 - You value `uv`'s speed, which is much better.

 ## Alternatives: pip.wtf

-I have not tried this but it seems like a great solution if you don't want your users or yourself to have to install anything new.
+I have not tried this but it seems like a great solution if you don't want your users or yourself to have to install anything new at all. (yes!)

-It's beautifully simple, it's just eight lines of code which defines a function, whcih you add directly to your script.
+It's beautifully simple.
+It's just eight lines of code which defines a function whcih you then add directly to your script.
 In your script, calling this function will install the script's dependencies and run it using them.
 This strikes me as perfect for certain use cases.

 However, it might not be approriate when you want your script to run like a normal script by default, e.g., not to install dependencies when you just run it with the normal interpreter, or when you need conda because your project depends on conda-only dependencies.

 ## Inspiration and related projects